-(11) Intra group transactions and exposures
+(10) Intra-group transactions and exposures

-Intra-group exposures beyond permissible limits, if any, shall be deducted from CET1 capital of a bank.
+Intra-group exposures beyond permissible limits if any, shall be deducted from CET1 capital of a bank.

-Note - Permissible limits are mentioned in the [Reserve Bank of India \(Commercial Banks - Concentration Risk Management\) Directions, 2025](#).
+Note - Permissible limits are as mentioned in the [Reserve Bank of India \(Small Finance Banks - Concentration Risk Management\) Directions, 2025](#).

-(12) Net unrealised gains arising on fair valuation of Level 3 financial instruments
+(11) Net unrealised gains arising on fair valuation of Level 3 financial instruments